Guna: Man gets six-month jail in cheque bounce case

-Guna (Madhya Pradesh): Court of first-class judicial magistrate Ankit Bhujang sentenced a man for six months and slapped a penalty in connection with a cheque bounce case in Guna.
+Guna (Madhya Pradesh): Court of first-class judicial magistrate Ankit Bhujang in Guna sentenced six months jail to a man in connection with a cheque bounce case.

-Counsel for the petitioner, advocate Avdesh Maheshwari informed that the court sentenced six-month jail to Rajkumar Ahirwar and fine upto nine percent interest on Rs 1 Lakh amount which he was supposed to pay his client in 2016.
+Advocate Avdesh Maheshwari representing petitioner Dharmaraj Gill said that the court held Rajkumar Ahirwar guilty of not honouring a bank cheque and sent him to jail for six months.
+The court also slapped a fine of up to nine per cent interest on Rs one lakh amount which he was supposed to pay his client in 2016.

-Maheshwari added that Rajkumar Ahirwar, a resident of Tillikheda, under Dharmawad police station limit in Guna district took Rs 1 Lakh as a loan from Dharmaraj Gill in 2016 and promised him that he would return the amount.
-Nonetheless, a month after Rajkumar started making excuses whenever Dharmaraj asked him to return his money.
-After a frequent request, Rajkumar handed him a cheque of Rs one lakh.

-Meanwhile, the bank dishonoured this cheque mentioning that the payee account did not have enough money.
-Following which, Dharmaraj approached the court and filed a petition against Rajkumar.
+Rajkumar Ahirwar, a resident of Tillikheda, under Dharmawad police station limit in Guna district took Rs one lakh as a loan from Dharmaraj Gill in 2016 and promised to return the amount.
+However, a month after Rajkumar starts making excuses whenever Dharmaraj would ask him to return the amount.
+After repeated requests, Rajkumar handed him a cheque of Rs one lakh.
+However, the bank dishonoured the cheque stating that the payee account did not have the required amount.
+Following this, Dharmaraj approached the court seeking legal action against Rajkumar.

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)